Auckland-Council-CC-Insights-Team/porowhitahauwha/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of porowhitahauwha is to provide a code-based interface for the Porowhita Hauwhā database.
+The goal of porowhitahauwha is to provide a code-based interface for staff at Auckland Council to work with the Porowhita Hauwhā database.

 The Porowhita Hauwhā database can be thought of as a quadrant of
-information: it contains data about kaimahi (staff), hoa (partners), hangatanga (buildings), and ratonga (services) that fall within the remit of the Connected Communities department.
+information: it contains data about kaimahi (staff), hoa (partners), hangatanga (buildings), and ratonga (services) that fall within the remit of the Connected Communities department at Te Kunihera o Tāmaki Makaurau (Auckland Council).

 Porowhita hauwhā is a kupu (word) in te Reo Māori which means “quadrant”.